bob-dinger/Texas_Indicators/education/Percent of students at or above Meets Grade Level on the STAAR Grade 3 reading assessment/report.md

 Comparisons: Texas

 ----

-Date: 2019
+Date: 2019 (2020 data not collected - no testing)

 Latest Value: 45%

-State Rank: N/A
+State Rank: N/A (Texas Only Variable)

-Peer Rank:
+Peer Rank:  N/A (Texas Only Variable)

 ----